astronomer/docs/astro/airflow-api.md

 <TabItem value="organization" label="Organization token">

-You can follow the steps in [Create a Orgaization API token](organization-api-tokens.md#create-an-organization-api-token) to create your token.
-You will need to save the token on creation in order to re-use it later.
+Follow the steps in [Create a Orgaization API token](organization-api-tokens.md#create-an-organization-api-token) to create your token.
+Make sure to save the token on creation in order to use it later in this setup.

 </TabItem>